Study-Helper/website/project.md

 For this final phase of our project, we addressed the problems pointed out by our evaluators.
 Furthermore, we performed some tweaks and corrections on problems we found in the meantime.

-To download our eveluator's report, PDF document, click [here](assets/EvaluatorsPDF.pdf).
+To download our evaluators' report, PDF document, click [here](assets/EvaluatorsPDF.pdf).

 To download the stage six PDF document, click [here](assets/Stage6.pdf).